jlfaucher/executor5-bulk/docs/trunk/tools/readme.txt

           (ii) upload the ooRexx documentation
           The script will check and build/upload only documents that have been amended.
 Instructions for use are embedded in the script.
+          This script is intended for use by the developers only.

+ooRexx-docs-bildutils-check

+        - contains an additional script used by the Jenkins framework to (i) see if any changes have been made to the documentation build tools folder, and
+          (ii) upload those tools that have been amended to sourceforge Files section.
+          This script is intended for use by the developers only.